Buttery Carrot and Swede Mash

 For the full list of ingredients and comprehensive instructions, please see the recipe card below.
 Before you scroll, there’s important stuff in the blurb!

-In our opinion, a roast dinner just isn’t complete without this Buttery Carrot and Swede Mash!
-It’s so rich and creamy that you’d never guess that it was also low on calories and Points.
+In our opinion, a roast just isn’t truly complete without our Buttery Carrot and Swede Mash!
+Silky, rich, and indulgently creamy, you’d never believe it’s slimming-friendly!

 What diets is this Buttery Carrot and Swede Mash suitable for?

-This Buttery Carrot and Swede Mash recipe is suitable for vegetarian and vegan diets as well as gluten free and dairy free diets.
+This Buttery Carrot and Swede Mash recipe is suitable for vegetarian and gluten-free diets, and it can easily be made vegan and dairy-free, provided you swap out the following ingredients for suitable alternatives:

 Do you need any special ingredients to make this Buttery Carrot and Swede Mash?